Focus on Girls

 Create training opportunities for women in leadership (40+ women).

 In July 2020, owing to the growing need among girls in the slum area, and recognizing their increasing vulnerability, we started a Street-2-School (S2S) home specifically for girls.
-Presently, there are 11 girls who are finding protection and care in the hands of three wonderful ladies on staff with Himalayan Life.
-Jyoti Tamang, a young woman who has been serving with HL for the past 5 years, is the primary House Parent.
-Jyoti has a huge heart for the girls and she is doing an excellent job in creating opportunities for the girls.
+Presently, there are 13 girls who are finding protection and care in the hands of three wonderful ladies on staff with Himalayan Life.
+Jyoti Tamang, a young woman who has been serving with HL for the past 5 years, took on the role of primary House Parent.
+In January 2022, long-time HL staff member, Shristi and her husband Deepson, along with their two girls, will take on the House Parent role from Jyoti.

 We all know that Nepal is a male-dominated society.
 That is why we must break the chain and bring change.– Aksha, Street Children Shelter Program Manager